Loretta Jones: Child murderer controversy

-In November 2009 Loretta became the centre of media controversy when various media outlets announced that Loretta would be part of a storyline which revealed that she had murdered a child in her past.
-The controversy began when tabloid newspaper The mother of murdered toddler James Bulger, Denise Fergus, condemned the storyline.
-While speaking to the news website Click Liverpool she criticised the decision to air a plot that allegedly mirrored her son's death, stating they should have consulted her first.
+In November 2009, Loretta became the centre of media controversy when various media outlets announced that Loretta would be part of a storyline which revealed that she had murdered a child in her past.
+The controversy began when tabloid newspaper revealed the mother of murdered toddler James Bulger, Denise Fergus, condemned the storyline.
+While speaking to the news website Click Liverpool, she criticised the decision to air a plot that allegedly mirrored her son's death, stating they should have consulted her first.
 She said, "I'm shocked and disgusted at what Hollyoaks is doing.
 They have clearly based this story on what happened to James and it's outrageous that they should do this without consulting with me in any way."
 She threatened to encourage a boycott of the show.
 Channel 4 released a statement defending the plot, explaining it had nothing to do with any real life case: "The forthcoming storyline is not based on any real-life case and it will in no way seek to recreate real events.
 The storyline focuses on the psychological repercussions for two characters in the show who were responsible for the death of a 12-year-old girl in the past."

 Speaking about delving into her character's history Walton commented to entertainment website Digital Spy, "It took a little while and until now, we've known little about her.
 Nobody in the village knows who she is or where she's come from.
 She's just planted herself in the village knowing hardly anybody.
 She's quite a mysterious character.
 I'm absolutely loving the opportunity to explore her backstory."
 Speaking about her reaction to the plot she continued, "I was like, 'Oh my gosh!'
 I was so shocked but absolutely chuffed to bits because this is what all actors want – something massive like this to sink my teeth into.
 I feel so privileged that they've trusted me with this story.
 I know they've wanted to do it for a while and they've finally chosen me!"